Bayside Expo Center: Bay City development

 In February 2022, UMass Boston faculty members met with members of the Columbia-Savin Hill Civic Association at its monthly meeting to discuss mutual concerns about the Bay City development related to its potential traffic increase, its environmental impact, its planning process, and the amount of affordable housing units in the development (despite the ratio of affordable housing units in the official proposal exceeding city government requirements), and mutually agreed to express their concerns explicitly to Boston Mayor Michelle Wu and the Boston City Council.
 In the same month, the BPDA extended a public comment window for the project for another month, Accordia Partners executives stated at a public meeting that the 36-acre development will be LEED Gold, will include about 15 acres of green space and plazas with over 4,000 bicycle storage spaces (after stating at a public meeting the previous month that the development would only include 2,865 parking spaces of 3,600 allowed), will plant 1,000 trees, will dedicate 20 percent of non-research and development roof space to solar power production, and will dedicate 75 percent of its coastal boardwalk development (planned for 4.2 feet of sea level rise) to pedestrian and bike usage only, while community activists at the meeting called for the ratio of affordable housing units in the development to be increased in line with a proposal by the Wu administration to increase affordable housing requirements in city residential projects to 20 percent.

 On the 100-days mark of her tenure in office, Mayor Wu cited the Bay City development proposal as highlighting interconnectedness of concerns about climate change, housing affordability, and the design of public spaces.
-In March 2022, former interim UMass Boston Chancellor Katherine Newman co-wrote an op-ed in support of the Bay City development as an effort to increase representation of racial minorities in the Greater Boston biotechnology industry by creating a science park in proximity to UMass Boston (a research university with a majority-minority enrollment), noting that comparable development around the Georgia Tech main campus in Midtown Atlanta led to a $1 billion increase in sponsored research.
+In March 2022, the Dorchester Reporter published an op-ed co-authored by former interim UMass Boston Chancellor Katherine Newman in support of the Bay City development as an effort to increase representation of racial minorities in the Greater Boston biotechnology industry by creating a science park in proximity to UMass Boston (a research university with a majority-minority enrollment), noting that comparable development around the Georgia Tech main campus in Midtown Atlanta led to a $1 billion increase in sponsored research.
 According to the UMass Boston Office of Institutional Research, Assessment, and Planning, 69 percent of the 3,215 non-international students enrolled in the university's College of Science and Mathematics during the 2021–2022 academic year were nonwhite, biology was the second most popular undergraduate major at the university (after business management) with 1,336 students, and of the non-international students enrolled in the university's undergraduate biology program (or of the 1,276 students of the 1,336 enrolled), 71 percent were nonwhite while 72 percent of all students in the program were female.